byalextran/alextran-org/src/posts/2015/08/porn-temptation/index.md

 So how can we combat porn and visually explicit images coming at us from every direction?

-\[clickToTweet tweet=”Why resist temptation tomorrow if you have the power to eliminate it today? ~@craiggroeschel” quote=”Why resist temptation tomorrow if you have the power to eliminate it today? ~@craiggroeschel”\]
+> Why resist temptation tomorrow if you have the power to eliminate it today? -Craig Groeschel

 In this blog post, I’m going to show you two free ways I’ve eliminated visual temptation _today_, so that I won’t have to resist it _tomorrow_.